-Standard Delivery Overnight Delivery P.O.
-Box 103 Rockville, MD 208 301.296.5103 Guggenheim Investments P.O.
+Standard Delivery Overnight Delivery MAIL Guggenheim Investments P.O.
 Box 10839 Rockville, MD 20849-0839 Guggenheim Investments 805 King Farm Boulevard, Suite 600 Rockville, MD 20850 FAX 301.296.5103 If you send your redemption order by fax, you must call Guggenheim Investments Client Services at 800.820.0888 or 301.296.5100 to verify that your fax was received and when it will be processed.
-TELEPHONE 800.820.0888 or 301.296.5100 (not available for retirement accounts) Redemption proceeds may be sent via ACH only if you have existing instructions on file. ВҮ АСН n file, you may submit your redemption the mailing addresses and telephone BYACH If you currently do not have ACH instructions on file, download the Bank Information and Alternate Payee form from the www.guggenheiminvestments.com website, and follow the instructions for adding bank instructions.
-A maximum of \$50,000 is allowed to be redeemed via ACH per day.
+TELEPHONE 800.820.0888 or 301.296.5100 (not available for retirement accounts) Redemption proceeds may be sent via ACH only if you have existing ACH instructions on file. ВУ АСН If you have existing ACH instructions on file, you may submit your redemption request via mail or telephone using the mailing addresses and telephone numbers provided above.
+If you currently do not have ACH instructions on file, down Information and Alternate Payee form www.guggenheiminvestments.com website, and follow the adding bank instructions.
+Payee form from the A maximum of \$50,000 is allowed to be redeemed via ACH per day.